 Getting some "you time" is a must to reduce stress and maintain good health.

 - Treat yourself to a spa day

 — whatever you need to do to keep your spirit bright and the season's germs at bay.

 7. Clean Deeply and Often

 Is it still called "spring cleaning" when it's done in the fall?

 Whatever you want to call it, starting the season with a good, deep cleaning can go a long way toward keeping yourself and your loved ones happy and healthy until spring returns.

 The flu virus can live for up to 24 hours on hard surfaces in your home.
 Clean deeply and regularly during cold and flu season to banish bugs, taking extra care in spaces that don’t get used much — you never know what’s lurking under the couch or in that weird corner of the kitchen counter.

 'Tis the season to stay healthy.
 So take time for yourself.
 Eat healthy meals.
 Go for a jog or a hike to see the fall leaves.
 Get some sleep.

-At Sage Sleep, we have a full range of non-toxic and organic mattresses, pillows, and bedding to make it easier to get the comfy, cozy, and health-supportive sleep you need this season.
+At Sage Sleep, we have a full range of nontoxic and organic mattresses, pillows, and bedding to make it easier to get the comfy, cozy, health-supportive sleep you need.